ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Introduction

-Some of the goals and fundamentals in the security model for attestation are not the same as other security standards such as those aimed at privacy (e.g., TLS) and authentication (e.g. FIDO).
-The security model for attestation is not described here.
-Instead see {{RATS.Architecture}}.

-EAT provides the definition of a base set of claims that can be made about an entity, a device, some software and/or some hardware.
-This claims set is received by a relying party who uses it to decide if and how it will interact with the remote entity.
-It may choose to not trust the entity and not interact with it.
-It may choose to trust it.
-It may partially trust it, for example allowing monetary transactions only up to a limit.
+The Entity Attestation Token (EAT) format enables attesters to create EATs, which are attested claims sets that describe characteristics of an entity, i.e., a device, a software environment, a hardware environment or combination.
+A relying party may use an EAT when determining the trustworthiness of the corresponding entity, and may choose to trust, not trust or partially trust the entity.

-EAT defines the encoding of the claims set in CBOR {{RFC8949}} and JSON {{RFC7159}}.
-EAT is an extension to CBOR Web Token (CWT) {{RFC8392}} and JSON Web Token (JWT) {{RFC7519}}.

-The claims set is secured in transit with the same mechanisms used by CWT and JWT, in particular CBOR Object Signing and Encryption (COSE) {{RFC9052}} and JSON Object Signing and Encryption (JOSE) {{RFC7515}} {{RFC7516}}.
+The EAT format defines the encoding of claims sets in both CBOR {{RFC8949}} and JSON {{RFC8259}} and defines EATs as extensions to the CBOR Web Token (CWT) {{RFC8392}} and JSON Web Token (JWT) {{RFC7519}} specifications.
+Data structures are defined using the Concise Data Description Language (CDDL) {{RFC8610}}.
+Authenticity and integrity protection MUST be provided and privacy (encryption) MAY additionally be provided for EATs.
+The CBOR Object Signing and Encryption (COSE) {{RFC9052}} and JSON Object Signing and Encryption (JOSE) {{RFC7515}} {{RFC7516}} SHOULD be used to provide these security services.

-Authenticity and integrity protection must always be provided.
-Privacy (encryption) may additionally be provided.
-The key material used to sign and encrypt is specifically created and provisioned for the purpose of attestation.
-It is the use of this key material that make the claims set "attested" rather than just some parameters sent to the relying party by the device.
+The key material used to sign and encrypt SHOULD be created and provisioned exclusively for the purpose of attestation, as it is the use of this key material that make the claims set "attested".
+[RATS.architecture] provides additional information related to provisioning key material used to sign and verify EATs.

-EAT is focused on authenticating, identifying and characterizing implementations where implementations are devices, chips, hardware, software and such.
-This is distinct from protocols like TLS {{RFC8446}} that authenticate and identify servers and services.
-It is equally distinct from protocols like SASL {{RFC4422}} that authenticate and identify persons.
+An EAT is an object that asserts the validity of a set of attested claims.
+This is different than protocols that authenticate and identify servers and services or protocols that authenticate and identify persons.
 The notion of attestation is large, ranging over a broad variety of use cases and security levels.
-Here are a few examples of claims:
+Here are a few examples of claims that may appear in an EAT:

 * Make and model of manufactured consumer device
 * Make and model of a chip or processor, particularly for a security-oriented chip